yetibot/yetibot.github.io/README.md

 This will compile the JS with Webpack.
 Currently does not transpile.

-TODO setup a git precommit hook to compile the JS for production so we don't have to run it in CI for now.
+A git pre-commit hook will compile the JS for production.

 ## Build